coder/websocket/README.md

 only 1700 lines whereas gorilla/websocket is at 3500 lines.
 That's more code to maintain, more code to test, more code to document and more surface area for bugs.

-The future of gorilla/websocket is also uncertain.
-See [gorilla/websocket#370](https://github.com/gorilla/websocket/issues/370).

 Moreover, nhooyr/websocket has support for newer Go idioms such as context.Context and also uses net/http's Client and ResponseWriter directly for WebSocket handshakes. gorilla/websocket writes its handshakes to the underlying net.Conn which means